 The Children’s Internet Protection Act of 2000

-Kids are growing up in a different world now that the internet is available everywhere.
+Kids are growing up in a different world now that the Internet is available everywhere.
 While parents worry about what they share on social media, their children post pictures of themselves naked online and make decisions about their bodies on Instagram and Snapchat.

-The Children’s Internet Protection Act, also known as the CIPA, was passed in 2000 to concerns about child pornography.
+The Children’s Internet Protection Act, also known as the CIPA, was passed in 2000 to address concerns about child pornography.
 The act is designed to protect children from inappropriate content, including sexualized images, online.

 In 2016, the law was updated to include the Safe Harbor provision, which allows businesses to rely on third-party companies not located in the US.